darklang/dark/docs/writing-docstrings.md

 You can mark your text with tags, which will pretty print upon render.
 For example `this function takes in <type Option>`.
 The word Option will be transformed into `this function takes in <span class="type">Option</span>`.

-Tags follow the form of: `<{TYPE} {CONTENT}>`.
+Tags follow the form of: `<TYPE CONTENT>`.
 The tag types are a single word, after which everything else will considered to be content of the tag.

 Currently valid tag types are: *param*, *fn*, *var*, *type*, *return*, *err*, *cmd*.
 If you want to add a new tag type, see guidelines below.
 We try to keep the tag types short and simple to make it easy for us to remember and type.